If you are losing hair, thinking that it’s breastfeeding that’s causing it, let me put your mind at ease, it is not.

 Have you taken blood tests?
 I would suggest it."

 Severe Hair Loss

 by Reena (UAE)

 "My baby is 16 months, and I am still weaning.
-But I am very depressed at the amount of hair fall I experience each day.
+But I am very depressed at how much hair fall I experience daily.

 I have a history of having been treated for polycystic ovaries.
 I was also diagnosed to have a fibroid at the time of pregnancy.

 Please guide me on what needs to be done.